ocaml-sf/learn-ocaml-corpus/exercises/smelodesousa/F5/5-brackets/descr.md

 # Goal

-Define a function `verify : char list -> char list -> bool` which checks if the text contained in the first parameter has well-placed parentheses.
-It is suggested that you use the second parameter (another `char list`, which we will define the accumulator) to _accumulate_ the intermediate scan results.
+Define a function `verify : char list -> bool` which checks if the text contained in the first parameter has well-placed parentheses.
+It is suggested that you use an accumulator to _accumulate_ the intermediate scan results.
 Therefore, the accumulator is empty at the beginning of the analysis, and if during the check the accumulator has a parenthesis '(' as its first element, then the current status of the analysis still waits for a parenthesis ')'  which corresponds to the closing of the parenthesis in the accumulator.
 A proper use of this accumulator makes checking much easier!

 For example:

-`verify ['a';'(';'a';'b';'(';'b';')';'c';'(';'o';'k';'a';')';'n';')';'h'] [] = true`
+`verify ['a';'(';'a';'b';'(';'b';')';'c';'(';'o';'k';'a';')';'n';')';'h'] = true`